 Table 3 contains parameters that regulate the dynamics.
 Adjustment costs on investment change are set to 6.00.
-Adjustment costs on housing change are set to 1.00, to get, in line with other contributions, a response of housing prices of the same magnitude as the response of housing transactions and a response of housing transactions which is twice as large as that of non-durable consumption.
+Adjustment costs on housing change are set to 1.00, to get, in line with other contributions, a response of house prices of the same magnitude as the response of housing transactions and a response of housing transactions which is twice as large as that of non-durable consumption.
 Nominal wage quadratic adjustment costs are set to 400.
 In the tradable sector, we set the nominal adjustment cost parameter to 300 for Home tradable goods sold domestically and in the REA; for Home goods sold in the RW, the corresponding parameter is set to 50.
 The same parameterization is adopted for the REA, while for the RW we set the adjustment costs are set to 600 in the non-tradable sector.

-The parameter regulating the adjustment costs paid by the unrestricted household on deviations of long-term sovereign bond positions from steady-state levels, φ{bL} , is set to 0.000039 and to 0.00027 in Home and REA, respectively.
-The parameters regulating the adjustment cost on private bond position, paid by Home unrestricted households and RW households, are set to 0.055.
+The parameter φ{bL} regulating the adjustment costs paid by the unrestricted household on deviations of long-term sovereign bond positions from steady-state levels is set to 0.000039 and to 0.00027 in Home and REA, respectively.
+The parameters regulating the adjustment costs on the private bond position paid by Home unrestricted households and RW households are set to 0.055.
 These parameters have been calibrated following two criteria.
 First, they should not greatly affect the model dynamics and yet help to stabilize it.
 Second, the response of the interest rate on long-term sovereign bonds to the benchmark APP should be in line with existing evidence for the EA.

 Table 4 reports the parameterization of the systematic feedback rules followed by the fiscal and monetary authorities.
-In the fiscal policy rule (15) we set $\phi_1 =$ 0.05 and $\phi_2 = 10.01$ for Home, and $\phi_1 = 0.05$ and $\phi_2 = 1.01$ for the REA and the RW.
-It is always lump-sum transfers to adjust.
-The central bank of the EA targets the contemporaneous EA-wide consumer price inflation (the corresponding parameter is set to 1.7) and the output growth (the parameter is set to 0.1).
-Interest rate is set in an inertial way and hence its previous-period value enters the rule with a weight equal to 0.87.
+In the fiscal policy rule (16) we set $\phi_1 =$ 0.05 and $\phi_2 = 10.01$ for Home, and $\phi_1 = 0.05$ and $\phi_2 = 1.01$ for the REA and the RW.
+The fiscal adjustment occurs always through lump-sum transfers.
+The central bank of the EA targets the contemporaneous EA-wide consumer price inflation (the corresponding parameter ρ{π} is set to 1.7) and the output growth (the parameter ρ{GDP} is set to 0.1).
+Interest rate is set in an inertial way and hence its previous-period value enters the rule with a weight ρ_R equal to 0.87.
 The values are identical for the corresponding parameters of the Taylor rule in the RW.
 For the Home LTV ratio, we set it to a relatively large value, 90%, in line with the value of countries that faced a real estate boom in the early 2000s.
 For the REA ratio, we set it in line with the EA average value, to 50%.
 The parameter of inertia in the Home macroprudential rule is calibrated to get a rather persistent change in the LTV ratio, in line with common practice of macroprudential authorities not to frequently change the ratio.
-The parameter measuring the response to the debt-to-GDP ratio is "endogenously" set, to roughly counterbalance the impact of the bubble on households debt.
+The parameter ρ{B_D} measuring the response to the debt-to-GDP ratio is "endogenously" set to roughly counterbalance the impact of the non-fundamental increase of households debt.

-Table 5 reports the great ratios, which are matched by the model steady state under our baseline calibration.
-We assume a zero steady-state net foreign asset position of each region.
+Table 5 reports the great ratios, which we match with the model steady state under our baseline calibration.
+We assume a zero steady-state net foreign asset position in each region.
 The sizes of Home and REA GDPs as shares of world GDP are set to 5% and to 17%, respectively.
 So the Home GDP is around 20% of EA GDP.